LeeTZ/Yo/docs/language-reference.rst

 **IntLiteral** ::= [**0**-**9**]+

-..note :: A compile error will be generated if the **Int** literal exceeds range defined above.
+.. note:: A compile error will be generated if the **Int** literal exceeds range defined above.
 Yo does not support the leading positive/negative sign (because in most cases, negative number would not be used).
 But user can still create negative numbers by subtracting from zero
 ``0 - 5``, which is ``5``.